-A compelling combination of narrative and the latest scholarship, 1177B.C. sheds new light on the complex ties that gave rise to, and ultimately destroyed, the flourishing civilizations of the Late Bronze for the Late Bronz -and that set the stage for the emergence of classical Greece.
+A compelling combination of narrative and the latest scholarship, 1177B.C. sheds new light on the complex ties that gave rise to, and ultimately destroyed, the flourishing civilizations of the Late Bronze Age-and that set the stage for the emergence of classical Greece.